-Sedge will grow in the lower 48 states.
-Longstalk Sedge grows best with little or no direct sun.
-Best performance will be in dry to moist soil.
+Sedge will grow in the lower 48 states; Longstalk Sedge grows best with little or no direct sun; Best performance will be in dry to moist soil.
 It usually develops in areas that are open with no disturbance around it.
 Sedge is commonly called grass and mowed over because it closely looks the same.
-Sedge has a leaf that has no width it is just skinny and thin.
-It can be found in red, purple or brown.
+The sedge has a leaf that has no width; it is just skinny and thin.
+It is red, purple or brown.
 The foliage is hairless and contains no hairs.
-The leaf when felt can be rough and feel like sandpaper.
-They have small flowers that are white or yellow.
+The leaf, when felt, can be rough and feel like sandpaper; They have small flowers that are white or yellow.
 Ants love this plant and often make homes around the bases.

 Longstalk Sedge is an excellent perennial grass.